1903 Copa del Rey final: Summary

-Madrid FC decided to go defensive in the second half, feeling they could hold a 2–0 lead against a demoralized Athletic Bilbao team, but instead, they found an Athletic side even more driven than before, largely thanks to a crucial harangue at the break by their captain and president Juan Astorquia.
 Madrid was able to resist Athletic's relentless siege for only 10 minutes, as the Basque club found a goal when Raymond Cazeaux scored in the 55th minute.
 The Athletic attack kept colliding again and again with the Madrid defense, and despite some fine saves from goalkeeper Arthur Johnson, and great defensive work from the Giralt brothers (Mario, Armando and José), the people from Bilbao managed to find the equalizer with 20 minutes to go thanks to Eduardo Montejo.
-Athletic did not let go of the siege and pressed for a winner, which they found in the 80th minute when Alejandro de la Sota scored the goal that sent the people from Bilbao into euphoria.
+Athletic did not let go of the siege and pressed for a winner, which they found in the 80th minute when Walter Evans, Athletic's left winger, perhaps its most talented footballer, made a "beautiful play" to assist Alejandro de la Sota, who came in from behind, attentive to the Englishman's antics, and he received a ball so perfect that he only had to push it into the net with his chest.
+"I scored it with my heart," he said years later, remembering that historic goal that sent the people from Bilbao into euphoria.
 The result remained unchanged until the final whistle, and Athletic Bilbao was proclaimed as the first official champion of Spain.